christian-dale/christiandale/posts/a-case-for-ubi.md

 Sickness is not always easy to define.
 Many people struggle with health issues that do not always fit a specific diagnosis.
 Humans are much too complex to be put into a category, and reasons, why one might not work, are multifaceted.

 A common misconception is that unemployed people are not contributing to society.
 The current definition of work is too limited, and we all need to broaden our perspectives.
-Work - in the traditional sense - generates value in the form of wealth.
+Work, in the traditional sense, generates value in the form of wealth.
 The reality is that most people create some form of value for society.

-Some examples of value generated that does not fit the traditional description of work are the following:
+Some examples of value generated - what one might call diverse value creation - that does not fit the traditional description of work are the following:

 * **Voluntary work.**
 * **Art and creative work, in its many forms.**